viamrobotics/docs/docs/components/camera/esp32-camera.md

   - [Datasheet](https://m5stack.oss-cn-shenzhen.aliyuncs.com/resource/docs/datasheet/unit/OV3660_CSP3_DS_1.3_sida.pdf)
   - 2048 x 1536, Color, ⅕” lens

+For example, the `OV2640` with a ribbon cable connected to an ESP32:

+{{< imgproc src="/components/camera/esp32-camera-2640.png" alt="Fake Camera on the ESP32" resize="300x" >}}

 ## Software requirements

-To use this module, you must follow the [Micro-RDK Development Setup](/installation/micro-rdk-dev/), which enables you to install and activate the ESP-IDF.
+To use this model, you must follow the [Micro-RDK Development Setup](/installation/micro-rdk-dev/), which enables you to install and activate the ESP-IDF.
 At the step [Generate a new project from the micro-RDK template](/installation/micro-rdk-dev/#generate-a-new-project-from-the-micro-RDK-template) where you create a new project with `cargo generate`, select the option to include camera module traits when prompted.
 Finish the [Micro-RDK Development Setup](/installation/micro-rdk-dev/) and return to this guide.